 Whether you’re strolling through the sounds and bustle of a Moroccan food market, or gawping at the vastness of the savannah on a Kenyan safari, incredible food will always be around you, no matter where you go.

 You Might Also Like to Read

 - 16 Most Popular and Traditional South African Foods To Try

 - Zimbabwean Food: 17 Popular and Traditional Dishes to Try

 - Nigerian Food: 16 Popular and Traditional Dishes to Try

 Save and Pin for Later

 Eager to try some of these dishes on a future trip to Africa.
 Keep these foods for safekeeping, by saving this article to one of your travel boards.

 Author: Grace Famurewa is a writer and artist from Ile-Ife, Nigeria.
-She is deeply passionate about Nigerian culture and portrays its colors, culture, and cuisine, through her creative writing and art.
+She is deeply passionate about African culture and portrays its colors, culture, and cuisine, through her creative writing and art.